 IGNITION BARRIER.
 A protective covering applied over foam plastic insulation in attics and crawlspaces to increase the time it takes for the foam plastic to become involved in a fire.

+INSULATION APPLICATIONS.
+Insulation applications are those applications where the spray-applied foam plastic insulation is applied on or in building elements or construction assemblies which are not roofing applications.

 ROOFING APPLICATIONS.
-Roofing applications are those applications wherein the spray-applied foam plastic is applied to the exterior of a roof deck as a component of a roof covering.
+Roofing applications are those applications wherein the spray-applied foam plastic insulation is applied to the exterior of a roof deck as a component of a roof assembly.

 SPRAY-APPLIED FOAM PLASTIC.
-Single- and multi-component, spray-applied polyurethane foam plastic insulation used in nonstructural applications which are installed at jobsite locations wherein the material is applied in a liquid or frothed state, permitted to free rise and cure in situ.
+Single- and multi-component, spray-applied polyurethane foam plastic insulation used in nonstructural applications which are installed at locations wherein the material is applied in a liquid or frothed state, permitted to free rise and cure in situ.

 THERMAL BARRIER.
 A material applied over spray-applied foam plastic insulation designed to slow the temperature rise of the foam during a fire situation and delay its involvement in the fire.